Tyler Mahle

-Tyler Fermin Mahle (/ˈmæliː/ MAL-ee; born September 29, 1994) is an American professional baseball pitcher for the Minnesota Twins of Major League Baseball (MLB).
-He made his MLB debut in 2017 with the Cincinnati Reds.
+Tyler Fermin Mahle (/ˈmæliː/ MAL-ee; born September 29, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Cincinnati Reds, Minnesota Twins and Texas Rangers.
+Mahle made his MLB debut in 2017 with the Reds.

 Amateur career

 Mahle attended Westminster High School in Westminster, California.
 He committed to play college baseball at the University of California, Santa Barbara.
 He was drafted by the Cincinnati Reds in the seventh round of the 2013 Major League Baseball draft.